blenk92/linux-subsystem-for-linux/README.md

 ```

 ## Build Instructions & Binaries
 Subsystem can be built using the provided CMakeLists.txt.
 The build process generates two binaries

 * subsystem: Initializes the mount namespaces:
 	* To initialize the containers: `sudo subsystem start`
 	* To stop containers: `sudo subsystem stop`
-	* To recreate links (e.g. after installtion of additional binaries): `sudo subsystem relink`
+	* To recreate links (e.g. after installation of additional binaries): `sudo subsystem relink`
 * subsystemExecutor: Executes applications inside the contained (usually does not have to be  manually invoked)

 The subsystemExecutor binary is designed to be a root owned setuid binary.
 This is because in order to enter the mount namespaces of the container requires the CAP_SYS_ADMIN capability.
-The subsystemExecutor wil, however, drop back to the crendentials of the user after the mount namespace has been entered.
+The subsystemExecutor will, however, drop back to the crendentials of the user after the mount namespace has been entered.

 The CMakeLists.txt provides the following options to customize subsystem:

-* `MNTDIR` Specifies the directory that shall contain the file the mount namepsaces are bind mounted to.
+* `MNTDIR` Specifies the directory that shall contain the file the mount namespaces are bind mounted to.
 Default: /tmp/subsys
 * `LINKSDIR`Specifies the directory (in the host system) that shall contain the links to the binaries in the containers.
 Default: /subsysbin
 * `CONFIGPATH` Specifies the path to the configuration file.
 Default: /etc/subsys.conf
 * `INSTALLDIR` Specifies the location the binaries shall be installed to.
 Default: /bin